How to train Lora models

 Make sure the images are either PNG or JPEG formats.

 I collected 16 images for training.
-You can download them to follow this tutorial.
+You can download them to follow this tutorial on the training notebook’s product page OR below if you are a member (login required).

 Here is some input to review before running the cell.